-- 2.1 The statutory deadline for the completion of the Statement of Accounts 2019/2020 itself has yet again been met.
-However, as explained above the audit opinion and report will not be available until a later date.
-No material amendments have been highlighted by the audit team to date.
-If a material change is needed this will be included in the Final Statement of Accounts and the reason for the change will be explained in the additional Audit and Governmence Committee and Full Council meetings. - 2.2 Improvments have been made which the audit process identified last year and these improvements have continued.
+- 2.1 The statutory deadline for the completion of the Statement of Accounts 2019/2020 itself has, yet again, been met.
+The 15 September 2020 for the completion of the audit was changed to 30 November 2020 as a result of the Covid-19 pandemic. - 2.2 Improvments have been made which the audit process identified last year and these improvements have continued.
 All issues that have arisen throughout the audit were dealt with promptly and in a satisfactory manner.
 Working papers were produced to a high standard.